 Creating a Regenerative Future | SOWK 4990

-This special topics course explores how we can create a regenerative future that is life-renewing for people and planet—a future in which all people, species, and ecosystems thrive.
-The concept of a “regenerative future” will be examined for how it goes beyond the limitations of a sustainability paradigm and analyzed from the lenses of ecological justice and power, privilege, and oppression.
-The special case of the climate crisis and ways to address it regeneratively will be explored in-depth, as one example of creating a regenerative future.
-You will also dive into a regenerative futures topic of interest through a quarter-long project and develop practical skills in case study analysis, communications, planning and group facilitation.
+This course explores how we can create a regenerative future that is life-renewing for people and planet—a future in which all people, species and ecosystems thrive.
+The concept of a “regenerative future” will be examined for how it goes beyond the limitations of a sustainability paradigm and analyzed from the lenses of ecological justice and power, privilege and oppression.
+This course will use frameworks of permaculture, regenerative design and futures thinking to move beyond “fixing” climate change or other planetary emergencies to a more robust, holistic framework for planning socio-ecological change.
+Students will gain skills of regenerative design, regenerative mapping and emergent theories of change.
+These skills will be discussed in a vast array of applications (with both social and ecological systems) to focus on integration and regeneration of humans and the more-than-human world.

 Explore some of our field education locations with a focus on ecological justice